 I still believe that pure water should be your primary drink, making up the majority of your daily fluid intake, but adding green coffee powder is a sensible choice when you want an additional beverage.
 It’s hard to ignore the numerous health benefits that high-quality Greenbrrew Green Coffee has to offer.

 Green Coffee has long been known for its health benefits.
 It contains antioxidants and it can boost your overall health.
 Studies have shown that green coffee can reduce cholesterol levels and it can improve your cardiovascular health.

-Also, green coffee can help you in weight loss and it is usually a part of many weight loss programs.
+Also, green coffee can help you with weight loss and it is usually a part of many weight loss programs.
 It is high in catechins and chlorogenic acid which can promote fat burning and increase your metabolic rate.
 Due to a large antioxidant content, green coffee can also protect your cells from toxins and free radicals.

-As you can see, green coffee is one of the healthiest beverages on planet other than water.
+As you can see, green coffee is one of the healthiest beverages on the planet other than water.
 But, it is important to drink it in moderation.
 A large amount of green coffee will have adverse effects.

 How Many Cups of Green Coffee is Safe and Beneficial to Drink Each Day?

 According to the study above, a maximum intake of eight cups per day would minimize any potential health risks.